 Just as a person is not defined as what they wear or how they look, your brand persona is based on much more than your visual aesthetic.

 Understanding those elements of your brand will help you improve your marketing and sales efforts tremendously.

-This might sound like a silly inclusion for this list, but hang with us for a second.
-It’s incredibly important when building a brand to make sure whatever persona you’re crafting aligns with what you actually do.
+This might sound like a silly inclusion for this list but hang with us for a second.
+It’s essential when building a brand to make sure whatever persona you’re crafting aligns with what you actually do.

 To be sure, there is value in standing out from the crowd.
 The key, however, is making sure you stick out in a meaningful way.
 Market research, competitive analysis, and audience assessment have to be a part of your branding strategy.
 The prettiest brand in the world can’t save you if it isn’t relevant.

 If you can’t deliver on that promise, you’re toast.

 Your word is your bond with consumers, and they don’t take well to empty talk.